qatium/blog/content/blog/hello-world/how-does-q-work.md

 - Reject any requests that are not about Qatium
 - ...

-## How do Q know that much about Qatium?
+## How does Q know so much about Qatium?

 Q knows the Qatium information they need to answer the user questions because we inject it in the prompt in a similar way we injected the instructions.